rburettt/musicai/README.md

 API: Spotify (with Spotipy), Unsplash (with PyUnsplash) and Genius (with lyricsgenius)

 ### Inspiration
-The idea for this app was inspired by[this article](https://medium.com/codex/music-mood-classification-using-neural-networks-and-spotifys-web-api-d73b391044a4)
+The idea for this app was inspired by [this article](https://medium.com/codex/music-mood-classification-using-neural-networks-and-spotifys-web-api-d73b391044a4)

 The code for getting the initial dataset that classified Spotify songs into categories was forked [this repo](https://github.com/kvsingh/music-mood-classification)